Beyonce Reportedly Banned Photographers From Taking Her Picture During Kobe Bryant Memorial Performance

-Beyonce performed two moving songs at the memorial for Kobe and Gianna Bryant earlier today and according to an insider photographers were not allowed to take pictures of the singer during her performance.
+Beyonce performed two moving songs at the memorial for Kobe and Gianna Bryant earlier today and according to an insider, photographers were not allowed to take pictures of the singer during her performance.

 The singing icon had the honor of opening the Celebration of Life for Kobe and Gianna Bryant at the Staples Center in Los Angeles, California earlier today.
 Page Six reported that organizers of the live-streamed memorial told members of the Associated Press and Getty Images that they were prohibited from taking photos of Kobe and Vanessa Bryant’s children, and could also not photograph Beyonce.